thecppzoo/zoo/essay/swar/latency.md

 I think our colleagues in GLIBC that are so fond of assembler (we have proven this since our equivalents are more than 90% just C++ with very topical use of intrinsics, but theirs are through and through assembler code) would have identified the architectural primitive that would have spared them to have to use general purpose computation to identify the index into the block where the first null occurs.
 Since they need to create a "mask" of booleans, it seems that those horizontal primitives are missing from AVX2 and Arm Neon.

-In our Robin Hood Hash Table implementation there are many examples of our generation of a SIMD of boolean results and the immediate use of those booleans as SIMD inputs for further computation.
+In our Robin Hood Hash Table implementation there are many examples of our generation of a SIMD of boolean results, querying for the first "match" (or the least significant lane that matched) and the immediate use of those booleans as SIMD inputs for further computation.
 I believe this helps our SWAR, ["software SIMD"](https://github.com/thecppzoo/zoo/blob/em/essay-swar-latency.md/glossary.md#software-simd) implementations to be competitive with the software that uses "hardware SIMD".

+I think SIMD ISAs do not offer the way to identify the "first" or least significant lane that matched a condition, typically, one must convert a SIMD register that contains the result of the comparison in some way (typically all bits in the either set or reset) to a "mask" scalar value.

 This also shows a notorious deficiency in the efforts to standardize in C++ the interfaces for hardware SIMD: The results of lane-wise processing (vertical processing) that generate booleans would generate "mask" values of types that are bitfields of the results of comparisons, an "scalar" to be used in the non-vector "General Purpose Registers", GPRs, not SIMD type values [^3].
 So, if you were to consume these results in further SIMD processing, you'd need to convert and adjust the bitfields in general purpose registers into SIMD registers, this "back and forth SIMD-scalar" conversions would add further performance penalties that compiler optimizers might not be able to eliminate, for a variety of reasons that are out of the scope of this document.
 Wait for us to write an essay that contains the phrase "cuckoo-bananas".